-Hello, I’m Gideon, author and publisher of the On Jewish Matters magazine.
+Hello, I’m Gideon, publisher of On Jewish Matters magazine.

-It is not easy to be Jewish.
-We have a long and difficult history that proves it.
-The Jewish people hoped that after the Holocaust the world will finally let them live freely and peacefully.
-Unfortunately this is not the case.
+On Jewish Matters (OJM) magazine was launched in June 2014 and has been growing steadily ever since.
+The magazine focuses on Jewish and Israeli matters.
 I created this website to strengthen the Jewish people by way of knowledge sharing among all good people of every faith to end the Jewish people’s struggle to live freely as equals among the world’s nations.

 I grew up in a period of frequent wars between Israel and its neighbors.
 The Six Day war erupted when I was in 3rd grade.
 The Yom Kippur war erupted when I was in 10th grade.
 I was nineteen years old when I was dispatched as a Golani soldier with my unit to Lebanon to fight the PLO.
 As a student at the Technion, I was called to serve during the First Lebanon war.
 I’m named after my uncle Gideon Pick who was killed in battle with the Jordanian army in the 1950s.
 My father Oscar was a in a Nazi concentration camp, before escaping and becoming a Jewish partisan.
 My mother was two years old when her family had to immigrate from Germany to Israel, after the Nazis came to power.